augustepoiroux/LeanInteract/docs/user-guide/tactic-mode.md

 Tactic mode in LeanInteract allows you to work with Lean's proof tactics step-by-step, providing an interactive way to develop and explore proofs.

 !!! warning "Experimental Feature"
-    The tactic mode feature is experimental in Lean REPL and may not work as expected in all situations.
+    The tactic mode feature is experimental may not work as expected in all situations.
 Some valid proofs might be incorrectly rejected.
-Please report any issues you encounter on the [Lean REPL GitHub repository](https://github.com/leanprover-community/repl/issues).

 ## Getting Started with Tactics